pluralsight/guides/draft/ruby-ruby-on-rails/token-based-authentication-with-ruby-on-rails-5-api/article.md

   end
 end
 ```
-There is a chain of methods getting executed.
+There is a chain of methods getting executed in the command.
 Let's start from bottom to top:

 The last method in the chain, `http_auth_header`, extracts the token from the authorization header received in the initialization of the class the class.
-.
-The second method in the chain is `decoded_auth_token` which decodes the token received from `http_auth_header`to get get the id of the user which is contained in the decoded token.
+.The second method in the chain is `decoded_auth_token`, which decodes the token received from `http_auth_header`to decode the token and retrieve the id of the user.

-The `user` method, contains logic that might seem abstract, so let's go through it:  In the first line, the `||=` operator is used to assign `@user`.
-Its purpose  is to "assign if not `nil`".
+The `user` method contains logic that might seem abstract, so let's go through it line by line:  In the first line, the `||=` operator is used to assign `@user`.
+Its purpose of hte operator is to "assign if not `nil`".
 Basically, if the `User.find()` returns an empty set or `decoded_auth_token` returns false, `@user` will be `nil`.
 Moving to the second line,  `user` method will either return the user or an error.
 In Ruby, the last line of the function is implicitly returned, so the command ends up returning the user object.

 ### Implementing helper methods into the controllers
  All the logic for handling JWT tokens has been laid down.
 It is time to implement it in the controllers and put it to actual use.
-The two most essential things that have to be implemented is a way of logging in the user and having his/her token returned and a `current_user` method to 'persist' the user and check the token for every request.
+The two most essential things that have to be implemented - logging in of users and having a way of referencing the current user.

  #### Logging in users